IOWA HAWKEYE HORSESHOE PITCHERS ASSOCIATION CONSTITUTION

 A statistician shall be elected to a two-year term, the election to be held in even numbered years.

 ARTICLE V (DUES)

-The annual dues for men and women of this association shall be thirty-one ($31.00) dollars, which includes NHPA current dues and the IHHPA “Newsletter”.
-Dues for one additional adult members living at the same address shall be twenty ($20.00) dollars, which includes NHPA current dues.
+The annual dues for men and women of this association shall be thirty-nine (39.00) dollars, which includes NHPA current dues and the IHHPA “Newsletter” for those electing to receive the newsletter by postal delivery.
+Dues for one additional adult member living at the same address shall be Twenty-Five (25.00) dollars.
 Limit of one additional adult per household.
-Junior membership is free .
-The IHHPA will pay the NHPA portion of the dues for all Juniors.
-The association dues card shall be issued for the calendar years January 1st through December 31st.
-A player is considered a junior the entire season if his 18th birthday occurs on or after the start of the calendar year, January 1st.
+Junior membership is free.
+The IHHPA will pay the NHPA portion of the dues for all juniors.
+The association dues card shall be issued for the calendar year January 1st through December 31st.

 ” PRO – RATED DUES “ will be allowed for an Adult for a specified period of July 1st through December 31st.
 The IHHPA dues for this period is waived and the individual will pay only the current annual NHPA dues amount.
 Only those who have never been a member of the NHPA would be eligible for this ” Pro-Rated” dues period.